TheBigBrainsCompany/TbbcMoneyBundle/README.md

 ### Create your own ratio provider

-A ratio provider is a service that implements the Tbbc\MoneyBundle\Pair\RatioProviderInterface.
+A ratio provider is a service that implements the `Tbbc\MoneyBundle\Pair\RatioProviderInterface`.
-I let you read the PHP doc of the interface to understand how to implement a new ratio provider.
+I recommend that you read the PHP doc of the interface to understand how to implement a new ratio provider.

-The the new ratio provider has to be registered as a service.
+The new ratio provider has to be registered as a service.

 To use the new ratio provider, you should set the service to use in the config.yml by giving the service name.